technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- preserve the puzzle names from input files of type MultiplePuzzlesWithName when storing the results
 - use the same symbol for unsolved cells as in the input files when writing the results
   - currently done by replacing the characters afterward -> inefficient
   - Puzzle.Init -> no need to change, internally 0 is used to denote undefined cells